Southeast

 This CBD (Central Business District) coffee stop needs to expand into the French Quarter.
 During one trip, I visited the Canal Street location several times for an afternoon summertime pick-me-up.

-The coffee was great though I really was enamored with the small ice used in their iced drinks.
-Several New Orleans restaurants serve its coffee, like Rudy Slipper Cafe.
+The coffee was great, though I was really enamored with the small ice used in their iced drinks.
+Several New Orleans restaurants, like Rudy Slipper Cafe, serve its coffee.

-French Truck Coffee serves up a host of barista-made coffees along with tea.
-Diners will also find baked goods, and I recommend the Almond Croissant.
+French Truck Coffee serves a variety of barista-made coffees and teas.
+Diners can also purchase baked goods, including the Almond Croissant.

 Located at 700 Canal St. Open Monday to Friday from 7 a.m. – 6 p.m., (Saturday and Sunday at 8 a.m.).